 Due to its location in the middle of several seas, Denmark's weather is mild and climate temperate year-round, with western winds blowing warm air across most of the country.
 Additionally, Denmark's day and night temperatures don't fluctuate that much, so if you're planning to travel to this Nordic country, you won't need to pack separate outfits for day and night activities.

 Denmark's mean temperature in the coldest month, February, is 0 C or 32 F and in the warmest month of July is 17 C or 63 F, although wing gusts and shifts in wind direction can drastically change the weather any time of year.

-Rain in Denmark comes on a regular basis year-round, there are no true dry periods.
-The annual rainfall in Denmark averages 61 cm (24 in) of precipitation.
-Copenhagen has an average of 170 rainy days.
+Rain in Denmark comes on a regular basis year-round, and there are no true dry periods, although September through November brings the wettest season.
+The annual rainfall in Denmark averages 61 cm (24 in) of precipitation with Copenhagen having an average of 170 rainy days.

-To find out more about the weather during a specific month, visit Scandinavia by month which offers weather information, clothing tips and events for the month of your travel.
+To find out more about the weather during a specific month, visit our article "Scandinavia by Month," which offers weather information, clothing tips, and events for Scandinavia no matter which month you decide to visit.

-Destination Denmark offers more country-specific information such as local hotel and dining reviews, and Danish top attractions and event recommendations for tourists traveling to the Scandinavian country Denmark.
+Useful facts and figures about Denmark and general travel information you should have when visiting Denmark can be found in "Destination Copenhagen" while "Destination Denmark" offers more country-specific information such as local hotel and dining reviews, Danish top attractions, and event recommendations for tourists traveling to this Scandinavian country.